gimpo-james/openvino_intel/README.md

 #System Requirements
   ; Follow the Yocto Project official documentation to set up and configure your host machine to be compatible with BitBake.

-##Step 1: Set Up Environment
+##Step 1: Set Up Environment:
-   1. git clone repository ;
+   1. git clone repository:
        The ssh key registration is needed after making the ssh key. ( Refer to the  https://docs.github.com/ko/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent  )
        ex)  git clone git@github.com:gimpo-james/openvino_intel.git

-   2. Set up the OpenEmbedded build environment. cd code source poky/oe-init-build-env
+   2. Set up the OpenEmbedded build environment: cd code source poky/oe-init-build-env

-##Step 2: Build a Yocto Image with OpenVINO Packages
+##Step 2: Build a Yocto Image with OpenVINO Packages:
-    #Run BitBake to build your image with OpenVINO packages.
+    ; Run BitBake to build your image with OpenVINO packages.
 For example, to build the minimal image, run the following command:

     bitbake core-image-minimal